 We are members of

 Eastern Partnership Civil Society Forum (EaP CSF) aims to strengthen civil society in the Eastern Partnership countries – Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Civil Society Forum is an annual meeting of EaP and EU CSOs, which fosters cooperation and exchange of experiences, as well as gives space to policy dialogue between CSOs and the EU and to promote conducive environment for civil society in the region.
-ECNL participated in the EaP CSF meetings in 2012, 2013, 2014 as a delegate from the EU.
+Civil Society Forum is an annual meeting of EaP and EU CSOs, which fosters cooperation and exchange of experiences, as well as gives space to policy dialogue between CSOs and the EU and to promote a conducive environment for civil society in the region.
+ECNL has participated in the EaP CSF meetings from 2012 as a delegate from the EU.

 We participate in the following expert groups: